 Fortunately, there are new grout types available that are non-porous, stain-resistant, mildew-resistant, extremely color-consistent, flexible, and easy to clean up and install.
 Pre-mixed grouts are easy to keep clean, no sealing required, and they are just as low maintenance as your porcelain tiles.

 You can install your grout in grout joints as small as 1/8th or even 1/16th of an inch for a minimal appearance.

 Most people choose a grout color that matches their porcelain tiles so that it blends in and doesn't draw attention to itself.
 If you want your pattern to pop, however, consider using a contrasting color.

-If you want your floor to look like real wood but with the absolute lowest maintenance required, we recommend grouting your porcelain tiles with a matching (or slightly darker) grout color in a small grout joint with a urethane or single-component grout.
+If you want your floor to look like real wood but with the absolute lowest maintenance required, we recommend grouting your porcelain tiles with a matching (or slightly darker) grout color in a small grout joint with a pre-mixed grout.

 See these tiles for yourself!